TALKS

 An attentional blink is observed when performing two selective tasks in close succession, with significant amplitude reduction in P3a and P3b.
 A different neuronal signature is observed with only in lag 1 dip in performance when two gist tasks are executed despite task difficulty being matched.
 Deeper and more prolonged attentional blink is observed when task switching is required relative to when performing two tasks of the same selectivity indicating interaction between the two types of processing.
 Based on neuronal markers as well as performance on the tasks this interaction seems to indicate these two processes happen in a serial fashion.

-Link to Zoom recording of Karla's Talk: Coming soon!
+Link to Zoom recording of Karla's Talk

 ___________________________________________________________________________________